tderflinger/ocean-living/README.md

 # Ocean Living Resources

 Two-thirds of the earth are covered in water.
 Yet, most of the ocean is uninhabitated by humans.
-With this link collection you can get information on how this can change.
+With this link collection you  get information on how this can change.

+## Organizations

+* [Seasteading Institute](https://www.seasteading.org/) Furthers the cause of ocean living

+## Enterprises

+* [Blue Frontiers](https://www.blue-frontiers.com/en/) Commercial organization with plans to build ocean living prototype in French Polynesia

 ## Hotels in the Ocean

 * [Solent Forts](https://solentforts.com/) Hotel accomodation in the seas.

+## In the News

+* [BBC Article: Ocean Living](http://www.bbc.com/future/story/20131101-living-on-the-ocean) Article from BBC about living in the ocean.